jenkinsci/remoting/src/assembly/agent-load-test/README.md

 Jenkins Remoting Agent Load Tester
 ==================================

-This is a test utility to determine the capacity limits of your Jenkins master.
+This is a test utility to determine the capacity limits of your Jenkins controller.
 Using this utility, you can fire up a remoting server that accepts a number of loopback connections in order to see what load the JNLP remoting protocols produce on your server.